dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-mtd-ios.md

 ---

-# You need to resolve a threat found by a Mobile Threat Defense app
+# Resolve a threat found by a Mobile Threat Defense app

 Mobile Threat Defense has found a potential threat on your iOS device, and you must fix the issue to regain access to your company or school email, apps, and files.
 Depending on how your IT admin has set up Mobile Threat Defense, you will use one of the following apps to resolve these kinds of issues.